harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

    * Apply this manifest via the command `kubectl apply -f authorize_trident.yaml`.

 1. Install the helm chart.
+This example uses `mytrident` as the deployment name, `trident` as the namespace, 100.2406.1 as the Helm chart version and 24.06.1 as the application version number to install:

    * First you will need to add the Astra Trident Helm repository: